DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 ## Details

-There is a single jar, apigee-wssecdsig-20210204.jar .
+There is a single jar, apigee-wssecdsig-20210409.jar .
 Within that jar, there are two callout classes,

-* com.google.apigee.edgecallouts.wssecdsig.Sign - signs the input SOAP document.
+* com.google.apigee.callouts.wssecdsig.Sign - signs the input SOAP document.
-* com.google.apigee.edgecallouts.wssecdsig.Validate - validates the signed SOAP document
+* com.google.apigee.callouts.wssecdsig.Validate - validates the signed SOAP document

 The Sign callout has these constraints and features:
 * supports RSA algorithms - rsa-sha1 (default) or rsa-sha256